 My camper has some special needs.
 How should I let you know?

-Please email Baylie Albus at email@example.com and let us know about any special needs for your camper as soon as possible so we can prepare.
+Please email the Youth & Family Engagement Specialist at email@example.com and let us know about any special needs for your camper as soon as possible so we can prepare.
 While we can accommodate most physical needs, education staffers are not trained in dealing with severe behavioral needs.

 What if my camper cannot attend all days of camp?